josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 Services are usually singletons that are provided once for the entire application or in a particular feature module.
 There are exceptions, however.
 For example, in the sample code that follows, notice that the `SharedModule` provides `FilterTextService`.
-This is acceptable here because the service is stateless;that is, the consumers of the service aren't impacted by new instances.
+This is acceptable here because the service is stateless;that is, the consumers of the service are not impacted by new instances.

 </div>